-§ 881.
+§ 88.
 Application of specific provisions of Act

-(1) Section 15 of this Act also applies in respect of the states party to the Berne Convention for the Protection of Literary and Artistic Works which ensure for the citizens or permanent residents of the Republic of Estonia the same level of protection as that prescribed in Article 14 ter of the Berne Convention for the Protection of Literary and Artistic Works.

-(2) The copyright provisions of this Act also apply in respect of the citizens and permanent residents of the contracting states of the World Trade Organisation (WTO) pursuant to Agreement on the Trade-Related Aspects of Intellectual Property Rights in Annex 1C of the Agreement Establishing the World Trade Organisation (Marrakesh Agreement).

-(3) Section 15 of this Act also applies in respect of the contracting states of the World Trade Organisation which ensure for the citizens or permanent residents of the Republic of Estonia the same level of protection as that prescribed in Article 14 ter of the Berne Convention for the Protection of Literary and Artistic Works.

-(31) The provisions of Division 4 "Use of Orphan Works" of Chapter IV of this Act "Limitations on Exercise of Economic Rights of Authors (Free Use of Works)" are applied to every work or phonogram specified in § 272 of this Act which is protected pursuant to this Act on 29 October 2014 or thereafter.
-[RT I, 29.10.2014, 2 - entry into force 30.10.2014]

-(3^2) Upon application of §§ 277 and 278 of this Act, the information on partial or full invalidation of orphan work status gathered from 29 October to 31 December 2014 shall be added to the respective information gathered during the year 2015, and the amount of the fee shall be determined and paid in the course of processing the information gathered during the year 2015.
-[RT I, 29.10.2014, 2 - entry into force 30.10.2014]

-(4) Section 741 of this Act does not apply in respect of the contracting states of the Berne Convention for the Protection of Literary and Artistic Works and the World Trade Organisation.

-(5) The provisions of clauses 67 (2) 1) - 3) and 7) of this Act and other provisions arising from the given section of this Act apply in respect of persons who are citizens of a contracting state of the World Trade Organisation.

-(6) The provisions of clauses 70 (1) 1) and 4) of this Act and other provisions arising from the given section of this Act apply in respect of producers of phonograms who are citizens of a contracting state of the World Trade Organisation, or in respect of legal persons which have their registered office in a contracting state of the World Trade Organisation.
+- (1) Section 15 of this Act also applies in respect of the states party to the Berne Convention for the Protection of Literary and Artistic Works which ensure for the citizens or permanent residents of the Republic of Estonia the same level of protection as that prescribed in Article 14 terof the Berne Convention for the Protection of Literary and Artistic Works. - (2) The copyright provisions of this Act also apply in respect of the citizens and permanent residents of the contracting states of the World Trade Organisation (WTO) pursuant to Agreement on the Trade-Related Aspects of Intellectual Property Rights in Annex 1C of the Agreement Establishing the World Trade Organisation (Marrakesh Agreement). - (3) Section 15 of this Act also applies in respect of the contracting states of the World Trade Organisation which ensure for the citizens or permanent residents of the Republic of Estonia the same level of protection as that prescribed in Article 14 ter of the Berne Convention for the Protection of Literary and Artistic Works. - (3) The provisions of Division 4 "Use of Orphan Works" of Chapter IV of this Act "Limitations on Exercise of Economic Rights of Authors (Free Use of Works)" are applied to every work or phonogram specified in § 27 of this Act which is protected pursuant to this Act on 29 October 2014 or thereafter.
+[RT I, 29.10.2014, 2 entry into force 30.10.2014] - (3) Upon application of §§ 27 and 27 of this Act, the information on partial or full invalidation of orphan work status gathered from 29 October to 31 December 2014 shall be added to the respective information gathered during the year 2015, and the amount of the fee shall be determined and paid in the course of processing the information gathered during the year 2015.
+[RT I, 29.10.2014, 2 entry into force 30.10.2014] - (4) Section 74 of this Act does not apply in respect of the contracting states of the Berne Convention for the Protection of Literary and Artistic Works and the World Trade Organisation. - (5) The provisions of clauses 67(2)(1) 3 and 7) of this Act and other provisions arising from the given section of this Act apply in respect of persons who are citizens of a contracting state of the World Trade Organisation. - (6) The provisions of clauses 70 (1) 1) and 4) of this Act and other provisions arising from the given section of this Act apply in respect of producers of phonograms who are citizens of a contracting state of the World Trade Organisation, or in respect of legal persons which have their registered office in a contracting state of the World Trade Organisation. - (7) The provisions of clauses 73 (1) 1), 2), 4) and 5) of this Act and other provisions arising from the given section of this Act apply in respect of broadcasting service providers which have their headquarters in the territory of a contracting state of the World Trade Organisation.